 Why choose an envelope budgeting approach?

 Envelope approaches are great for those new to budgeting, single folks, those looking to simplify, or those who prefer pen and paper for budgeting tools.
 You put the categories that you are tracking with the envelopes in cash (usually) in real envelopes and spend from the proper envelope for each expense type.
-You always know what’s left for a given category and transferring between categories is easy.
+Always know what’s left for a given category and transferring between categories is easy.